 Frequently Asked Questions

 Under Maryland law, a child must be at least eight years old to be left alone in a house or car.
 State law also says a child must be at least 13 years old to baby-sit another child.
 Generally, it is left up to the parent to decide whether a child who is at least eight is mature enough to be home alone.
 Any time you leave your child alone, be sure the child knows what to do in case of an emergency.

 Yes, parents are responsible for disciplining their children.
 Under the law, physical discipline becomes abuse when the child suffers physical harm.
-If you or someone you know has questions about discipline, wants information about community counseling services or wants information about support groups for parents, call 410-853-3000.
+If you or someone you know has questions about discipline, wants information about community counseling services or wants information about support groups for parents, call the Department of Social Services at 410-853-3000.

 What should I do if I see unsupervised children in my neighborhood and I am worried about their safety?

-If you have a general concern and there is not an immediate safety issue, call DSS at 410-853-3000.
+If you have a general concern and there is not an immediate safety issue, call the Department of Social Services at 410-853-3000.
 Depending on what you have observed, a child neglect investigation might result.

 Where do I call for help regarding child support?

 To establish new child support orders or enforcement of existing child support orders, call the Maryland State Department of Human Resources at 1-800-332-6347.